devtorello/svelte-portfolio/README.md

 # My Portfolio 🚧
 Hey, there!
-This is my portfolio site and it is still under development. :)
+This is my portfolio site and it is still under development.
+It is **not** the final version. :)

 ## How to run this project?
 After you cloned this repo, you will need to follow the following steps...